mmclinton/events-rest-api/README.md

 # My Lorem Ipsum Rest API

-Welcome to my "Ipsum Lorem" REST API!
-This project, named 'My Ipsum Lorem' REST API, is a fully functional demonstration of a REST API implementation.
-The term 'Ipsum Lorem' is a nod to the placeholder text commonly used in design and publishing, indicating that while the API is complete and functional, it lacks a specific real-world purpose or meaningful content.
+Welcome to my "Lorem Ipsum" REST API!
+This project, named 'My Lorem Ipsum REST API', is a fully functional demonstration of a REST API implementation.
+The term 'Lorem Ipsum' is a nod to the placeholder text commonly used in design and publishing, indicating that while the API is complete and functional, it lacks a specific real-world purpose or meaningful content.

 The project is an implementation of a REST API with authentication, JWT (JSON Web Token) support, password hashing, and CRUD (Create, Read, Update, Delete) operations.
 It utilizes an SQLite database for data storage.